Collision attack: Hash flooding

 Hash flooding (also known as HashDoS) is a denial of service attack that uses hash collisions to exploit the worst-case (linear probe) runtime of hash table lookups.
-It was originally described in 2003.
+It was originally described in 2003 as an example of an algorithmic complexity attack.
 To execute such an attack, the attacker sends the server multiple pieces of data that hash to the same value and then tries to get the server to perform slow lookups.
 As the main focus of hash functions used in hash tables was speed instead of security, most major programming languages were affected, with new vulnerabilities of this class still showing up a decade after the original presentation.

 To prevent hash flooding without making the hash function overly complex, newer keyed hash functions are introduced, with the security objective that collisions are hard to find as long as the key is unknown.
 They may be slower than previous hashes, but are still much easier to compute than cryptographic hashes.
-As of 2021, Daniel J. Bernstein's SipHash (2012) is the most widely-used hash function in this class.
+As of 2021, Jean-Philippe Aumasson and Daniel J. Bernstein's SipHash (2012) is the most widely used hash function in this class.
 (Non-keyed "simple" hashes remain safe to use as long as the application's hash table is not controllable from the outside.)

 It is possible to perform an analogous attack to fill up Bloom filters using a (partial) preimage attack.